 2. Antivirus application

-If your antivirus app is doing an excellent job, it may take over control over your Windows Firewall and block your uTorrent, thus causing uTorrent not downloading issue.
+If your antivirus app is doing an excellent job, it may take over control over your Windows Firewall and block your uTorrent, thus causing uTorrent not downloading issues.

 Follow the official guidance below to check how to exactly unblock your uTorrent:

 Fix 2: Update tracker

 If your uTorrent is stuck on connecting to peers, it can be a temporary stale download which caused by outdated seeders or trackers.

 1) Right-click and select Update tracker.
 This will immediately check for more peers.

 2) If it fails to work, close your uTorrent.
-Type %APPDATA% in the File Explorer adress bar, and open the folder.
+Type %APPDATA% in the File Explorer address bar, and open the folder.
 Then navigate to the uTorrent folder and delete the file named resume.DAT.